ch007m/r-d/cloudfoundry/SVC.md

         namespace: automation-broker
         name: broker-auth
 ```
-- Wait a few minutes and next check plans, brokers
+- Wait a few minutes and next verify if classes, plans, brokers have been created using the `svcat get classes|brokers|plans` command

 ## Configure cf to use OAB